 A Heat Gun or Heat Torch serves several purposes in vinyl graphics applications.
 The heat from these tools is used to “Set” the glue in recently installed graphics.
 Heat will soften the glue on vinyls that are on vehicles and are difficult to remove.
 Heating is also used to change the memory of vinyls, making the vinyl conform around complex curves such as rivets and body seems.
 And lightly heating vinyl utilizes the vinyl’s memory to bring stretched or deformed vinyl back to its original shape.
 A heating tool is a must-have in the tool kit.

 Note; A Heat Torch requires a bit of skill and can damage vinyl, as well as painted surfaces.
 For all school bus decals, a Heat Gun is sufficient.

 Necessary if using a Heat Gun.
-Carry as long a chord as possible.
-Remember to have bus parked within reach.
+Carry as long a cord as possible.
+Remember to have your bus parked within reach.